nydiokar/starter-auth-consumer/README.md

   - GET /admin/ping (requires role: admin)

 Testing manually
-- Use `../..//auth_module/examples/http/requests.http` (set base URL to http://localhost:4000).
+- Use `examples/requests.http` in this repo (already set to http://localhost:4000).
 - Include `x-csrf-token` on mutating requests when session cookie present (see docs).

 Frontend test UI